Visitor Design Pattern

 acceptoperation that takes a visitor as an argument. - ConcreteElement: Implements the

-acceptoperation by calling back to the specificvisitmethod on the visitor that corresponds to its own class. - ObjectStructure: A composite or collection that can enumerate its elements.
+acceptoperation by calling back to the specificvisitmethod on the visitor that corresponds to its own class. - ObjectStructure: Can enumerate its elements; it may be a composite or a collection such as a list or a set.

 [!WARNING] If the element classes (the object structure) change frequently, this pattern is a poor choice.
 Adding a new